drfloob/literate-garbanzo/README.md

 ![The Network Pulse Pipeline](res/pipeline.jpg)

 There are 5 independent sub-projects within the codebase, and one additional project with cross-cutting concerns.
+Let's begin there.

 ### 2.0 Avro Schema